The aim of the internship programme is to contribute to the training of young professional human rights workers, in particular those from Africa.

 Simi Obatusin – Legal Intern (USA)

-Simi is currently pursuing her JD at Columbia Law School.
+Simi is pursuing her JD at Columbia Law School.
 She obtained her Bachelor’s degree from Cornell University in Industrial and Labor Relations (ILR), with a minor in International Relations, and was awarded an ILR Global Scholar.
 She assisted in organizing the 2016 African Economic Forum at Columbia University and has previously worked with the International Labour Organization and the Cornell Law School Labor Clinic.
 She worked in Nigeria prior to law school, promoting the right to education for girls, through a non-profit she co-founded with seven others, Teach A Girl Nigeria.
 Her desire is to promote social and economic rights and sustainable development, and serve as a legal advocate for human rights victims.
 She speaks English and French, and is interested in photography and film.

 Matthew Squire – Legal Intern (Canada)